Bobbu/fast-todos/README.md

 The introduction of SQL persistence has brought in some deprecated elements of FastAPI, including app.event() and .dict() related to lifespan and Pydantic types.

 Some fishy server errors are occurring when executing SQL that should throw exceptions for scenarios such as "id not found."
 They must have something to do with the way FastAPI does magin in the background for us.
 I will expect to address these as I learn what is needed.

+## Context

+See it in context with related packages in this [diagram of notable logical todo packages](https://lucid.app/documents/view/cccb17ee-2478-4fa2-b544-de293e375241)